coveo/source.coveo.com/_posts/2017-09-29-continuous-integration-of-a-sitecore-project-using-appveyor.md

 * It provides a complete view of all the configuration, so you do not have to navigate the various UI sections.
 * It is always accessible, even when you work offline.
 * Every time a modification to the file is pushed, your project is automatically built.
-* It allows contributors forking your project to easily use AppVeyor to continuously integrate their work.
+* It allows contributors to continuously integrate their work using AppVeyor when they fork your project.

-You should note that the file is not merged with the UI settings except for the environment variables and notification settings.
+You should note that the file is not merged with the settings UI, except for the environment variables and notification settings.
 The build version format is taken from the UI if it is not set in the file.

 The configuration file requires only a few settings to get started: